Padua: Late Antiquity

 The history of Padua during Late Antiquity follows the course of events common to most cities of north-eastern Italy.
 Padua suffered from the invasion of the Huns and was savagely sacked by Attila in 450.
 A number of years afterward, it fell under the control of the Gothic kings Odoacer and Theodoric the Great.
 It was reconquered for a short time by the Byzantine Empire in 540 during the Gothic War.
 However, depopulation from plague and war ensued.
 The city was again seized by the Goths under Totila, but was restored to the Eastern Empire by Narses only to fall under the control of the Lombards in 568.
 During these years, many Paduans sought safety in the countryside and especially in the nearby lagoons of what would become Venice.
 In 601, the city rose in revolt against Agilulf, the Lombard king who put the city under siege.
 After enduring a 12-year-long bloody siege, the Lombards stormed and burned the city.
 Many ancient artifacts and buildings were seriously damaged.
 The remains of an amphitheater (the Arena) and some bridge foundations are all that remain of Roman Padua today.
 The townspeople fled to the hills and later returned to eke out a living among the ruins; the ruling class abandoned the city for the Venetian Lagoon, according to a chronicle.
 The city did not easily recover from this blow, and Padua was still weak when the Franks succeeded the Lombards as masters of northern Italy.

 Frankish and Episcopal Supremacy

 At the Diet of Aix-la-Chapelle (828), the duchy and march of Friuli, in which Padua lay, was divided into four counties, one of which took its title from the city of Padua.

 The end of the early Middle Ages in Padua was marked by the sack of the city by the Magyars in 899.
-It was many years before Padua recovered from this ravage.
+It was many years after Padua recovered from this ravage.

 During the period of episcopal supremacy over the cities of northern Italy, Padua does not appear to have been either very important or very active.
 The general tendency of its policy throughout the war of investitures was Imperial (Ghibelline) and not Roman (Guelph); and its bishops were, for the most part, of Germanic extraction.